What you can take to Council's resource recovery centres

 • pack second: green waste (keep separate from general waste)

-• pack last (front of vehicle): recycling items, which is the first drop-off point at the centres.
+• pack last (front of vehicle): recycling items, which will be dropped off first.

 This packing order will reduce your time on site and save you money on waste disposal fees.
 Find out more information on using the resource recovery centres.